Particular/docs.particular.net/nservicebus/messaging/attachments-sql.md

 And use the `NServiceBus.Attachments.TimeToKeep.Default` which is:

- * If `messageTimeToBeReceived` is defined then keep attachment for twice that time.
+ * If [TimeToBeReceived](/nservicebus/messaging/discard-old-messages.md) is defined then keep attachment for twice that time.
  * Else; keep for 10 days.

 This usage results in the following: